Head Coach Guy Kalland (33rd season)

-The 2012-13 season was Guy Kalland's 30th year on the Knights’ bench, in which he earned his 400th career win, making him one of only three active coaches in the MIAC with more than 300 wins at his respective institution.
+The 2016-17 season will mark Guy Kalland's 33rd year on the Knights’ bench.
+He is one of only two active coaches in the MIAC with more than 300 wins at his respective institution.
 Kalland has earned MIAC Coach-of-the-Year honors twice, 2006 and 2011.

 Kalland and the Knights made an improbable run to get into the 2010 MIAC Playoffs by going 9-1 in the conference’s second half of the regular season.
 In the postseason, they upset nationally-ranked St. Thomas in the MIAC Playoff Semifinals and toppled Gustavus Adolphus in the conference championship to qualify for the NCAA Tournament for the second time in Kalland’s tenure.

 His teams are well prepared and play an intelligent, hard-nosed style at both ends of the floor.
-The Knights ranked fourth in the MIAC in scoring defense for the 2013-14 season, allowing 63.6 points per game in conference play, while giving up an average of only 62.2 points per game over the last four seasons.
-The squad has led all NCAA schools in fewest fouls per game four out the past six seasons, including the 2013-14 campaign.
+The Knights ranked first in the MIAC in scoring defense for the 2015-16 season, allowing 65.6 points per game, while giving up an average of only 63.2 points per game over the last five seasons.
+The squad has led all NCAA schools in fewest fouls per game four out the past eight seasons, including the 2013-14 campaign.

 The 2009-2010 season’s run mirrored that of the 2005–06 season, when Kalland and the Knights reeled off 17 straight MIAC regular-season wins en route to the program’s first conference title since 1965–66.
 The Knights advanced to the NCAA Tournament for the first time in program history, and Kalland was recognized as the MIAC and West Region coach of the year.